 Each of these 5 criteria yield a classification (and redshift), which is retained as correct.
 If none of the 5 criteria is passed by an object, then the object is visually inspected.
 This approach results in ~7% of objects being visually inspected.

-The visual inspection is performed to (i) secure the identification of the objects, (ii) reliably estimate the emission redshift of quasars, and (iii) identify peculiar features such as Damped Lyman-α systems (DLA) and Broad Absorption Lines (BAL).
+In SDSS-III/BOSS, the visual inspection was performed for all quasar candidates in order to (i) secure the identification of the objects, (ii) reliably estimate the emission redshift of quasars, and (iii) identify peculiar features such as Damped Lyman-α systems (DLA) and Broad Absorption Lines (BAL).
 We therefore manually confirmed or modified the identification of the object and, when needed, corrected the redshift provided by the pipeline, i.e. when it was wrong (when e.g. an emission line is misidentified or a bad feature is considered an emission line) or inaccurate (when emission lines are correctly identified but not properly centered).

 After visual inspection, each quasar candidate is classified among one of the following categories: QSO, QSO_BAL, QSO_Z? when we know this is a quasar but its redshift is not certain, QSO_? when the object is possibly a quasar, Star, Star_? when the object is possibly a star, Galaxy, ? when the identification is uncertain or Bad when the data are not good enough to ascertain identification.
 The SDSS-DR14 Quasar Catalog only contains secure identifications (i.e. QSO and QSO_BAL).

-We are making the latest version of the DR14 quasar catalog (DR14Q_v3_1.fits) available.
+We are making the final version of the DR14 quasar catalog (DR14Q_v4_4.fits) available.
 It should contain all of the quasars that comprise the SDSS-DR14 Quasar Catalog.
 Of order 526,000 quasars have so far been identified across the SDSS-I/II/III and IV surveys.

 Previously released SDSS quasar catalogs